Access to secure and affordable housing

 Most resettled refugees will have spent prolonged periods in a country of asylum where their shelter was unsafe, substandard or overcrowded and where they may have lacked security of tenure.
 Setting up a home and establishing a ‘sense of place’ in the receiving society is therefore a critical part of the integration process.
 Resettled refugees’ capacity to secure housing is influenced by a range of factors, including their:

-- inability to rely on accommodation support from family and friends as nationals;
+- inability to rely on accommodation support from family and friends.

 - cultural views of various housing types.
 For example, in some cultures, wooden housing may be perceived as inferior.